ubeydeozdmr/turkiye-api/README.md

 - `id` (Path Variable): ID of town
 - `fields` (Query Parameter, string): It shows the fields you want to see in the response.

+## About Postal Codes

+The postal codes feature is currently partially missing.
+Currently, there is only a postal code feature for provinces and districts, and a postal code feature for neighborhoods and villages will come later.
+However, another important point is that the postal code filtering method can be changed, moved to another location, and postal codes for provinces and districts can be removed after neighborhood & village postal codes are added.

+You can use the following query parameter (you should set it to true) to activate the postal code feature for this routes: Get All Provinces, Get Exact Province, Get All Districts, Get Exact District.

+Firstly you should activate the postal code feature by setting the "activatePostalCodes" query parameter to true.

+### Activate Postal Codes

+- `activatePostalCodes` (boolean): It activates the postal code feature.
+[Default: false]

+Then you can use the following query parameters to filter the provinces and districts by postal code:

+- `postalCode` (string): It shows all the provinces/districts containing or matching your search query.

+Although postal codes consist only of digits, they are still a string type.
+This is because postal codes can start with zero.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)